Skip to main content

 Athletic Strength Club

-Mr. Poniros, Mr. Eschbacher, & Mr. Galuski
+Mr. Eschbacher, Mr. Poniros, & Mr. Twichell

 Our goal is to promote wellness, improve athletic performance, and to provide an opportunity for a healthy lifestyle for all ESM students.
 We work with boys and girls, athletes and non-athletes, and students in grades 9-12.
 The High School Weight Room is open before school from 7:30-8:30 AM and after school until 6 PM.